 341 Beale St.

 The Blue Note, sometimes called "Lew's Blew Note," is a casual (read: kind of dicey) bar and music venue on the quieter end of Beale.
+There's live music Wednesday through Sunday nights and no cover charge.

 King Palace Cafe Tap Room